kimdhamilton/kimdhamilton.github.io/_posts/2022-10-01-drivers_license_deep_dive.md

 @by_caballero: is this a subtweet, or

-me: If so, I guess I’m subtweeting how irritating US drivers licenses are.
+me: If so, I guess I'm subtweeting how irritating US drivers licenses are.
 That will be a recurring theme...

 ## The World Reacts